subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: ID of the domain this fraud proof targets.
 - `bad_receipt_hash`: the targeted invalid ER.
+- `mmr_proof`: MMR proof for the parent consensus block of the receipt.
+- `maybe_domain_runtime_code_proof`: for the runtime code if it is not still present in the state.
-- `valid_bundle_digests`: list of lists of extrinsics `(index, (signer,hash))` from all bundles
+- `valid_bundle_digests`: list of lists of extrinsics `(index, (signer,hash))` from all bundles.
+- `block_randomness_proof`: storage proof of the `BlockRandomness` storage item from the domain chain that attests correct `block_randomness` value.
+- `domain_inherent_extrinsic_data_proof`: storage proofs of the inherent extrinsics (timestamp, runtime upgrade, cost of storage, etc.) that were present in the block.

 **Verifier checks:**

 1. Verify a `bad_receipt` with `bad_receipt_hash` exists
+2. Verify `mmr_proof` and obtain the corresponding state root for the consensus block number in the receipt.
+3. Get the domain runtime code that used to derive the target receipt: if the runtime code is still present in the state then get it from the state, otherwise from the `maybe_domain_runtime_code_proof` storage proof with MMR proof.
+4. Verify `domain_inherent_extrinsic_data_proof` and `block_randomness_proof` storage proofs.
-2. Obtain from the host function the `block_randomness` for `consensus_block_hash` in `bad_receipt`
+5. Obtain from the `block_randomness_proof` storage proof the `block_randomness` for `consensus_block_hash` in `bad_receipt`.
-3. Obtain from the host function the timestamp extrinsic and runtime upgrade `set_code` extrinsic (if applicable).
+6. Obtain from the `domain_inherent_extrinsic_data_proof` storage proof any inherent extrinsics: timestamp, domain allowlist update (if applicable), consensus chain byte fee, runtime upgrade `set_code` (if applicable).
 The inherents are not part of any bundle and are ingested directly into the domain block from the consensus chain.
-4. Check that `valid_bundle_digests` correspond to the bundle digests in the targeted ER
+7. Check that `valid_bundle_digests` correspond to the bundle digests in the targeted ER
-5. Shuffle the extrinsics collected from `valid_bundle_digests`, timestamp and runtime upgrade extrinsics using `block_randomness` as a seed
+8. Shuffle the extrinsics collected from `valid_bundle_digests`, timestamp and runtime upgrade extrinsics using `block_randomness` as a seed
-6. Compare if the root of the resulting ordered tree is different from `bad_receipt.domain_block_extrinsics_root` ⇒ Accept the fraud proof and punish the producer of `bad_receipt`.
+9. Compare if the root of the resulting ordered tree is different from `bad_receipt.domain_block_extrinsics_root` ⇒ Accept the fraud proof and punish the producer of `bad_receipt`.
-7. If the root is same ⇒ Ignore the fraud proof.
+10. If the root is same ⇒ Ignore the fraud proof.

 ## Invalid Domain Block Hash